Product

 For decades, the manual timer has been the go-to tool for tracking productivity.
 But the very tool designed to measure efficiency is holding teams back.
 When workers are forced to toggle timers between tasks, it interrupts their focus and diverts energy away from real work.

-Some estimates suggest that manual time tracking loses 15-40% of billable hours to forgotten timers and estimation errors.
+Some estimates suggest that manual time tracking loses 15-40% of billable hours to forgotten timers and estimation errors — a gap Rize eliminates with zero-touch AI capture that runs entirely in the background.

 How to Evaluate Automated Tracking Accuracy